millwardesque/pico-8-demos/carts/demoscene/rendering.md

 - Renderable game objects have a render() function and a position
 	- Standard render function takes sprite and (optional) palette
 - Animators are used to set current sprite and palette on renderable game objects
-- Renderer global has function pointers to sprite and map-rendering
+- Renderer global has wrappers around spr() and map() to handle zoom
-	- Allows custom sprite- and map-drawing functions to facilitate camera zoom
 - Post-processing effects are game-objects that have a post_render() function
 - Screen transitions can be post-processing effects
 - Camera tracks object within certain bounds.